Advestis/transparentpath/CONTRIBUTING.md

 ## Pull Requests

-The community is not allowed to open pull requests.
+The community's pull requests will not be treated.
 We would not have the time to review them.
+They will be closed with the suggestion to open them as Issues.

 ## Issues